NP-NET-research/Recursive-Semi-Markov-Model/README.md

 ## Requirements

-* Python 3.6 or higher.
+* Python : 3.6 or higher.
-* Cython 0.25.2 or any compatible version.
+* Cython : 0.25.2 or any compatible version.
-* [PyTorch](http://pytorch.org/) 0.4.0.
-This code has not been tested with PyTorch 1.0, but it should work.
-* [EVALB](http://nlp.cs.nyu.edu/evalb/).
-Before starting, run `make` inside the `EVALB/` directory to compile an `evalb` executable.
-This will be called from Python for evaluation.
+* [PyTorch](http://pytorch.org/) : 1.6.0 or any compatible version.
-* [AllenNLP](http://allennlp.org/) 0.7.0 or any compatible version (only required when using ELMo word representations)
+* [transformers](https://github.com/huggingface/pytorch-transformers) : 3.0 or any compatible version.
-* [pytorch-transformers](https://github.com/huggingface/pytorch-transformers) PyTorch 1.0.0+ or any compatible version (only required when using BERT and XLNet, XLNet only for joint span version.)

-#### Pre-trained Models (PyTorch)
+* [EVALB](http://nlp.cs.nyu.edu/evalb/) : run “make" in "./EVALB" first to generate "evalb" for evaluation.

 ## Training
+pass

 ### Training Instructions